You need to file for every payday

 Payday filing over December and January 2019/2020

-There will be a grace period close down from 24th December to the 15th January.
-Any paydays within this time frame are due from employers on the 17th January.
+There will be a grace period close down from 24 December to the 15 January.
+Any paydays within this time frame are due from employers on 17 January if filing electronically or 29 January if filing by paper.

 When you are not paying wages for a month or more